top of page

 Interview with our Head of Research and Development

-During his journey, Fabrice has seen how a concept is becoming a reference in the drinking water industry.
-Today he kindly took the time to answer our questions and tell us more about how he came to develop the first industrial flow cytometer.
+During his journey, Fabrice has seen how a concept becomes a reference in the drinking water industry.
+Today, he kindly took the time to answer our questions and tell us more about how he came to develop the first industrial flow cytometer.

 Dear Fabrice, even if you started to work for bNovate in 2011, you fully joined the company only 7 months ago.
 Can you tell us more about your story?

-In 2011, when Simon asked me to help him develop a bacteria sensor, I was working full-time for another company, Arcoptix.
-However, I found Simon’s project to be so motivating, that I decided to join the adventure and split my time 50:50 for a few years.
+In 2011, when Simon asked me to help him develop a bacteria sensor, I worked full-time for another company, Arcoptix.
+However, I found Simon’s project so motivating that I decided to join the adventure and split my time 50:50 for a few years.

 This is when we created the first BactoSense prototypes.
-As this was my specialty, my main responsibility was to develop the optics, which is the heart of the instrument.
-It has been a very exciting, but also very demanding period of my life.
+As this was my speciality, my primary responsibility was to develop the optics, which is the instrument's heart.
+It has been a very exciting but demanding period of my life.

-After the introduction of Bactosense in 2017, I had the opportunity to work on European Space Agency projects with Arcoptix and decided to work 80% for them.
+After introducing Bactosense in 2017, I had the opportunity to work on European Space Agency projects with Arcoptix and decided to work 80% for them.
 Nevertheless, as I felt that the BactoSense was also a “baby” of mine, I always kept one foot at bNovate and stayed responsible for the optic.

 "Last year, when I saw how fast bNovate was growing, I decided to make a change and take on a more important, full-time role within the company."